diyefi/Puma-HowTo/doc/spin1/assembly3_map.md

 --/

 **ON-Board MAP**
-/-- 337x260 img/reflow/IMG_0227.JPG "Photo of MPX series MAP sensor" The MAP sensor is installed later in the through hole section.
+/-- 337x260 img/reflow/IMG_0227.JPG "Photo of MPX series MAP sensor" The MAP sensor is installed later in the through-hole section.

 On-board MAP requires no additional components for the reflow process